Ashleyz4/Osu-Touchpad/README.md

 # How to use
 Download the repo, extract it to a folder and use `npm install` to install the node modules.
 Then you can use `node OsuTouchpad.ts` to start the server.
 Connect to the IP shown on your phone or another computer (on the same network) and there you go!

+You can also click the mouse by just tapping the screen (Mobile only).

 # Why did I make this?
 There are many other touchpad programs for osu but they're all kinda odd.